git-ogawa/setup_kube_cluster/docs/setup_cluster.md

 - The port of an instance in the target groups specifies the `nodePort` above (32323 by default).
 - Check that [DNS name] of the created ALB (for example `[ALB-name]-123456789.ap-northeast-1.elb.amazonaws.com`).

-To check that you can access the application on instances from outside the cluster, you can deploy the example application (nginx) by the following command. `aws_alb_dns`, is the DNS name above, is required.
+To check that you can access the application on instances from outside the cluster, you can deploy the example application (nginx) by the following command. `example_app_host`, is the DNS name above, is required.

 ```
-$ ansible-playbook setup_example_app.yml -e aws_alb_dns=[DNS name]
+$ ansible-playbook playbooks/setup_example_app.yml -e example_app_host=[DNS name]
 ```

 After deployed, you can access the app by `http://[dns_name]` in web browser.